Liu Xuan (Han-Zhao): Rebellion against Jin

 Between 300 and 306, northern China was engulfed in civil wars due to the War of the Eight Princes.
 During the Cao Wei and Jin dynasty, the Xiongnu nobles, including Liu Xuan, began to resent their subservient status.
 In 304, taking advantage of the civil war, they began plotting to break away from Jin, and Liu Xuan played vital part in their planning.
 During a secret meeting, Liu Xuan said to the conspirators:

 Liu Xuan also recommended that they choose his great-nephew, the Worthy Prince of the Left, Liu Yuan, to become their leader.
-The conspirators accepted and acclaimed Liu Yuan as their Grand Chanyu.
+The conspirators accepted and acclaimed Liu Yuan as their grand chanyu.
 During this time, Liu Yuan was a general of the Prince of Chengdu, Sima Ying in Yecheng.
-The Xiongnu then sent an affiliate, Huyan You (呼延攸), to inform him of the plot, which Liu Yuan agreed.
+The Xiongnu then sent an affiliate, Huyan You, to inform him of the plot, which Liu Yuan agreed.
 However, he initially failed to convince Sima Ying to let him return home, so he ordered Huyan You to instruct Liu Xuan and the conspirators to rally the five tribes first.
-After receiving permission, Liu Yuan went to Lishi (離石, in modern Lüliang, Shanxi), where Liu Xuan and the others saluted him as Grand Chanyu.
+After receiving permission, Liu Yuan went to Lishi (in modern Lüliang, Shanxi), where Liu Xuan and the others saluted him as grand chanyu.

 Shortly after returning to the Xiongnu, Sima Ying was defeated by the Jin warlord, Wang Jun, with the help of the Xianbei and Wuhuan.
 Liu Yuan contemplated attacking the Xianbei and Wuhuan, but Liu Xuan and other Xianbei leaders objected, seeing them as potential allies.
 They instead proposed that he shift his focus entirely on Jin and elevate himself to the same standing as the chanyu, Huhanye.
 Although Liu Yuan took their advice, he added that instead of following Huhanye, he should strive to be like Emperor Gaozu of Han and Cao Cao.
 Hearing this declaration, Liu Xuan and the others kowtowed and exclaimed that Liu Yuan had surpassed all three.